rollasoul/med_names/README.md

 # med_names

-This is a messy patched bunch of scripts that when put in the right place help running a torch-rnn on a remote server.
+This is a small, messy, patched bunch of scripts that when put in the right place help running a torch-rnn on a remote server.
 The torch-rnn is trained on 20 000 first names (only some 4000 steps to keep the output rough) and generates new names.
 The client can be anything running python 2 and processing 3 (used a Raspberry Pi running Raspian) with a light sensor attached (used the ldr light sensor) - this triggers the first script and sends a request via sockets tp server,